Some of our online services, including MyACC, will be down for maintenance over the Easter period. Please plan ahead. Learn more

 Exclusions

-ACC avoids investing in entities that engage in activities that would be illegal in New Zealand, would be considered unethical by the majority of New Zealanders, or exhibits corporate behaviour that ACC believes seriously breaches ethical/responsible investment standards.
+ACC avoids investing in entities that engage in activities that would be illegal in New Zealand, would be considered unethical by most New Zealanders, or exhibits corporate behaviour that ACC believes seriously breaches ethical/responsible investment standards.
 Our ACC exclusion list is kept under active review.